Fiona Foley

 Fine lines: Works of Ornamentation and Design by Maningrida Artists, Museum of Contemporary Art, Sydney

-1998 Ceremony, Identity and Community, Flinders Art Museum City Gallery
+Ceremony, Identity and Community, Flinders Art Museum City Gallery, Adelaide

-Land and Sea: The Cultural Connection, Hervey Bay Regional Gallery
+Land and Sea: The Cultural Connection, Hervey Bay Regional Gallery, Queensland

 Enjoin, Manila, The Philippines

-1997–98 Dreaming the Republic, Newcastle Regional Art Gallery
+Dreaming the Republic, Newcastle Regional Art Gallery, New South Wales

-In Place (Out of Time), The Museum of Moden Art, Oxford, U.K.
+In Place (Out of Time), The Museum of Modern Art, Oxford, England

-Drift, Penrith Regional Gallery, The Lewers Bequest, Wollongong City Gallery, City Art Gallery, Wagga Wagga
+Drift, Penrith Regional Gallery, The Lewers Bequest, Wollongong City Gallery, City Art Gallery, Wagga Wagga, New South Wales

-Sense, Centre for Contemporary Photography, Melbourne, Whanki Museum, Korea
+Sense, Centre for Contemporary Photography, Melbourne; Whanki Museum, Seoul, South Korea

 Painting the Land Story, Old Parliament House, Canberra

-1996 Containers ‘96, Adelaide Festival of the Arts, Adelaide, Copenhagen, Denmark
+Containers ‘96, Adelaide Festival of the Arts, South Australia; Copenhagen Cultural Capital Foundation, Copenhagen, Denmark

 Colonial/Post Colonial, Museum of Modern Art at Heidi, Melbourne